Tangents of invariant sets: Introduction

-However, many commonly studied families of ``fractal'' sets have a form of dynamical invariance, which is far from the case for general sets.
+While we cannot hope to improve \cref{it:gen-tangents} in general, many commonly studied families of ``fractal'' sets have a form of dynamical invariance, which is far from the case for general sets.
 As a result, it is of interest to determine general conditions under which the Assouad dimension is actually attained as the pointwise Assouad dimension at some point.
 To this end, we make the following definition. \begin{definition} We say that a compact set $K$ is \defn{self-embeddable} if for each $z\in K$ and $0<r\leq\diam K$, there is a constant $a=a(z,r)>0$ and a function $f\colon K\to B(z,r)\cap K$ so that

 for all $x,y\in K$.
-We say that $K$ is \defn{uniformly self-embeddable} if the constant $a(z,r)$ can be chosen independently of $z$ and $r$. \end{definition} The class of self-embeddable sets is very broad and includes, for example, attractors of every possibly overlapping iterated function system $\{f_i\}_{i\in\mathcal{I}}$, where $\mathcal{I}$ is a finite index set and $f_i$ is a bi-Lipschitz map from $\R^d$ to $\R^d$ with Lipschitz constant bounded away from $1$.
+We say that $K$ is \defn{uniformly self-embeddable} if the constant $a(z,r)$ can be chosen independently of $z$ and $r$. \end{definition} The class of self-embeddable sets is very broad and includes, for example, attractors of every possibly overlapping iterated function system $\{f_i\}_{i\in\mathcal{I}}$, where $\mathcal{I}$ is a finite index set and $f_i$ is a strictly contracting bi-Lipschitz map from $\R^d$ to $\R^d$.

 The class of \emph{uniformly} self-embeddable sets includes the attractors of finite overlapping self-conformal iterated function systems.
 It is perhaps useful to compare uniform self-embeddability with quasi self-similarity, as introduced by Falconer \cite{zbl:0683.58034}.
 Our assumption is somewhat stronger since we also require the upper bound to hold in \cref{e:dist-bound}.
 This assumption is critical to our work since, in general, maps satisfying only the lower bound can decrease Assouad dimension.
 We also note that uniform self-embeddability is the primary assumption in \cite[Theorem~2.1]{zbl:1441.28003}.